Gaius Julius Mento

-Gaius Julius Mento was a member of the ancient patrician gens Julia, who held the consulship in BC 431.
+Gaius Julius Mento, a member of the patrician gens Julia, held the consulship in 431 BC.

 Family

 As Mento's filiation has not been preserved, it is not clear how he was related to other members of the Julia gens.
-He could perhaps have been a son of Vopiscus Julius Iulus, consul in BC 473; he had a brother named Gaius, and his known sons included Lucius Julius Iulus, who was consular tribune in 438 and consul in 430, and Spurius, whose sons held three tribuneships between 408 and 403; the Sextus Julius Iulus who was consular tribune in 424 might also have been his son.
+He could perhaps have been a son of Vopiscus Julius Iulus, consul in 473 BC.
+He had a brother named Gaius, and his known sons included Lucius Julius Iulus, who was consular tribune in 438 and consul in 430, and Spurius, whose sons held three tribuneships between 408 and 403 BC.
+Sextus Julius Iulus who was consular tribune in 424 might also have been his son.
 Perhaps less likely, Mento could have been the son of Gaius Julius Iulus, the consul of 447 and 435 BC.
-It is equally possible that Mento was not descended from the Julii Iuli at all, but rather from a more obscure line of the Julii, who by tradition had lived at Rome for a century and a half before the first of them to hold a Roman magistracy.
+It is equally possible that Mento was not descended from the Julii Iuli at all, but rather from a more obscure line of the Julii, who by tradition had lived in Rome for a century and a half before the first of them held a Roman magistracy.